VAE with Hyperspherical Coordinates: Improving Anomaly Detection from Hypervolume-Compressed Latent Space: Introduction

 \section{Introduction}

-Anomaly detection (AD) can be done in a fully unsupervised or OOD manner.
-Fully unsupervised anomaly detection, where one \textit{does not have access to sub-class information/labels in the normal/ID data}, is a challenging task, and two main approaches have shown promise.
+Anomaly detection (AD) can be done in a fully unconditional-OOD or conditional-OOD manner.
+Fully unconditional-OOD anomaly detection, where one \textit{does not have access to sub-class information/labels in the normal/ID data}, is a challenging task, and two main approaches have shown promise.
 They both rely on an autoencoder (AE), which encodes the data into a lower dimension latent space, before decoding the latent vectors back to data.
 The main assumption is that the AE, having learned to encode/decode the training dataset, would do poorly in processing a sample outside that distribution.

 The detection can either be done by comparing the reconstructed and the original data \cite{ThomasG.Dietterich2021AnomalyDetection,Kerner2020ComparisonMissions}, or by detecting whether latent vectors lie outside the ``normal'' \textit{latent} distribution.
 A variation of the former uses a diffusion-based generative model to reconstruct data, but the detection is also between the generated and original data \cite{Liu2025ADetection}.